PiboxyTeam/remoteswitch/README.md

 #### `curl -sSL piboxy.com/install | bash`

-If you use ***recalbox*** as your working system, use the following script, because recalbox uses different GPIO management mechanisms, you can also choose batocera instead of recalbox.
+If you use ***recalbox*** as your working system, use the following script, because recalbox uses different GPIO lib, you can also choose batocera instead of recalbox.

 #### `curl -sSL piboxy.com/install/recalbox | bash`